hanggrian/which-tools/docs/apps/documents.md

 # Documents
 {: .no_toc }

-&#8220;Most people work just hard enough not to get fired and get paid just enough money not to quit.&#8221; &mdash; *George Carlin* {: .fs-6 .fw-300 }
+&ldquo;Most people work just hard enough not to get fired and get paid just enough money not to quit.&rdquo;
+&mdash; *George Carlin*
+{: .fs-6 .fw-300 }

 ## Table of contents